gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 #### Authoring

-As a developer, you must ship the documentation with the code of the feature that you are creating or updating.
+As a developer, you should ship the documentation with the code of the feature that you are creating or updating.
 The documentation is an essential part of the product.
 Technical writers are happy to help, as requested and planned on an issue-by-issue basis.